kyratrades/kyratrades.github.io/docs/wants.md

 - SpongeBob SquarePants: The Broadway Musical - Broadway - September 16, 2018 (Closing Night) `Disc 1 (Act 1) closes out when attempting to skip around the video timeline`

-I have a DVD recorder copy for these, looking for the original (first generation) files:
+I have a DVD recorder / re-encoded copy for these, looking for the original (first generation) files:

 - Aida - Broadway - March 29, 2000 (Matinee) \| Major